archdaily/aws-liam/README.md

 Liam sends an important message to Marko from Tropoja

-> *I DONT KNOW WHO YOU ARE, I DON’T KNOW WHAT YOU WANT, BUT I WILL FIND YOUM AND I WILL KILL YOU*
+> *I DONT KNOW WHO YOU ARE, I DON’T KNOW WHAT YOU WANT, BUT I WILL FIND YOU AND I WILL KILL YOU*...

 We have a medium post [Here](https://medium.com/archdaily-on-technology/microservices-events-aws-our-path-to-improve-communication-between-our-ruby-on-rails-apps-501b65e35fa3) where we improve communication between our Rails apps and avoided create new endpoints in our apps.
 BUT What's happening when the App A needs data of App B and App B is down for a microsecond?